Nyenschantz

 Model reconstruction of Nyenschantz and Nyen, which shows the fortress from the west.

-Nyenschantz (Nyenskans, lit. 'new sconce'; Ниеншанц; Nevanlinna) was a Swedish fortress at the confluence of the Neva River and Okhta River, the site of present-day Saint Petersburg, Russia.
+Nyenschantz (Nyenskans, lit.
+'Neva sconce'; Ниеншанц; Nevanlinna) was a Swedish fortress at the confluence of the Neva River and Okhta River, the site of present-day Saint Petersburg, Russia.
 Nyenschantz was built in 1611 to establish Swedish rule in Ingria, which had been annexed from the Tsardom of Russia during the Time of Troubles.
 The town of Nyen, which formed around Nyenschantz, became a wealthy trading center and a capital of Swedish Ingria during the 17th century.
 In 1702, Nyenschantz and Nyen were conquered by Russia during the Great Northern War, and the new Russian capital of Saint Petersburg was established here by Peter the Great the following year.

 History

 The fortress Landskrona

 During excavations in 1992–2000, the remnants of three different medieval fortresses were found at the site of the Nyenschantz fortress.
 The only one known historically is the Swedish fortress Landskrona, built in 1300 by Tyrgils Knutsson, the Lord High Constable of Sweden.
 Landskrona was an enormous and unusually well-fortified wooden fortress with eight towers.
 In the spring of 1301, the Russians amassed a large army and laid siege to the fortress.
 The Swedes retreated to the basement when a fire broke out inside the fortress.
 The last of the Swedish defenders were captured, and the Russians burned down the fortress.